How to choose a college that’s right for you; what a daunting question!

 How do I know if my list is finalized?

-Keep researching until you’re in love with all of your colleges – yes, even the “Match” schools where you’ll likely get in.
+Keep researching until you’re in love with all of your colleges – yes, even the “Likely” schools where you’ll likely get in.

 How much you end up actually researching depends on you, but I recommend spending at least an hour on each college that you add to your list.